Ramkumar47/arch_linux_configuration/i3-gaps/README.md

 ## Notes for Rofi
 rofi files in the cache has to be cleared in order to remove the history of searches "~/.cache/"

+## notes for polybar ##
+  * both polybar and the supporting iconic font *siji* has to be retrieved from AUR
+  * i3bar section in i3 configuration file has to be commented and replaced by polybar launch script command
+  * by default polybar is enabled due to its quite advanced features than i3bar and i3blocks

 # Code snippets
 The file "code_snippets" contains small snippets of configuration that have to be added in specific config files so as to implement the need.
 The details of implementation are given in the same file.